Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 RENTON — When the Seahawks offense takes the field Saturday night in the preseason opener against the Raiders in Las Vegas, the starting left tackle is expected to be rookie Stone Forsythe.

-And Forsythe could stay out there a while — the Seahawks have a shortage of available tackles at the moment and hope to get as much information as possible about a player who could figure heavily into the team’s long-term plans at one of the most important positions.
+And Forsythe could stay out there a while.
+The Seahawks have a shortage of available tackles and hope to get as much information as possible about a player who could figure heavily into the team’s long-term plans at one of the most important positions.

 But when the regular season begins Sept.
 12 at Indianapolis, the Seahawks have every confidence that veteran Duane Brown will be back manning left tackle as he has for all but four regular-season games the last three seasons.

-Brown is currently “holding in,’’ attending meetings and walk-throughs but not taking part in on-field workouts as he lobbies for a new contract.
+Brown is “holding in,’’ attending meetings and walk-throughs but not taking part in on-field workouts as he lobbies for a new contract.

 As coach Pete Carroll said Sunday, Brown is “making a statement.’’